Why CNN Features Are not Gaussian: A Statistical Anatomy of Deep Representations: Appendix: Orthogonal Basis Functions

 \subsection{Normalized Legendre Polynomials}

-The Legendre Polynomials Fig \ref{poly}(b,c) are a set of real-valued orthogonal basis functions over the target interval $(-1, 1)$ with several desirable properties.
-Unlike the Chebyshev polynomials Fig \ref{poly}(d), the Legendre polynomials Fig \ref{poly}(c) exhibit zero integral over the interval $(-1, 1)$, except trivially for the constant polynomial $P_0$.
-This zero-integral property is highly-desirable for our resultant GCF.
-The polynomials can be generated efficiently using Bonnet's recurrence as follows,

-The Legendre polynomials in this form do not exhibit unit-length $L_2$ norm over the interval $(-1, 1)$, as such, we propose normalizing the Legendre polynomials based on their $L_2$ norm in order to obtain unit-length orthogonal moments as in Fig \ref{poly}(b).
-This normalized form is obtained as follows,
+The Legendre Polynomials (figure \ref{figures:basis}b) are a set of real-valued orthogonal basis functions over the target interval $(-1, 1)$ with several desirable properties.
+Unlike the Chebyshev polynomials, the Legendre polynomials exhibit zero integral over the interval $(-1, 1)$, except trivially for the constant polynomial $P_0$.
+The following polynomials can be generated efficiently using Bonnet's recurrence.
+The Legendre polynomials in this form do not exhibit unit-length $L_2$ norm over the interval $(-1, 1)$, as such normalize these Legendre polynomials based on their $L_2$ as follows.